-With the help of “Julia’s Angels”, a Summer Stroll team, the EFEPA provides annual funding to support research through the Epilepsy Foundation of America and its partnerships, such as the Epilepsy Research Foundation, a partnership of the Epilepsy Foundation and the Epilepsy Therapy Development Project.
-In the past 5 years, Julia’s Angels and the EFEPA have raised nearly $50,000 for research for a cure.
+With the help of “Julia’s Angels”, a Walk for Epilepsy Philadelphia team, the EFEPA provides annual funding to support research through the Epilepsy Foundation Research Program.
+Since 2003, Julia’s Angels and the EFEPA have raised over $65,000 for research for a cure.

 The Epilepsy Foundation Eastern PA recognizes the world-class research institutions and scientists in Pennsylvania, and attempts to support their initiatives.
 In addition, we recognize that we need to encourage more young people to take an interest in neurology, and the national research program has done an exceptional job of bringing young researchers into the field.

 Currently, Epilepsy research is in need of more funding.
 Although epilepsy is more prevalent than autism, multiple sclerosis, and Parkinson’s combined it receives less funding per patient.

 It is time to shake up the system with a new approach.
 Let’s change the system – together.